TangibleInc/loops-and-logic-docs/docs/learning-guides/dynamic-tags/06 - field.md

 ```

 ## Tag-attributes
 This attribute simply renders its value as an attribute.
-ItÂ can be used to render multiple attributes, either as value-less keys (sometimes called boolean attributes, shown in the example below) or as key/value pairs.
+It can be used to render multiple attributes, either as value-less keys (sometimes called boolean attributes, shown in the example below) or as key/value pairs.

 In the example below, the audio file will only autoplay and loop if the user visiting the page is logged in.